-In the TSM programme, where Philosophy is studied with another subject, there are approximately five hours of classes per week; with double that for the single honour programme.
+In the Joint Honours programme, where Philosophy is studied with another subject, there are approximately five hours of classes per week; with double that for the Single Honours programme.
+Philosophy must be combined with one other Joint Honours subject.
+An Honours degree is awarded in both subjects.